jtcat/ft-irc/client_drop.md

-To detect when a client disconnects unexpectedly from an IRC server, you can implement a few different techniques:
+To detect when a client disconnects unexpectedly from an IRC server, a few different techniques may be used:

 ### 1. **Detecting a Closed Socket**
    - When a client disconnects without explicitly sending a `LEAVE` command, the server’s `recv()` call on the client’s socket will typically return `0`, indicating an EOF (End of File).
 This means the client closed the connection, and you should then close the server’s side of the socket.